astuyve/astuyve.github.io/_posts/2023-07-13-understanding-proactive-initialization.md

 <span class="image fit"><a href ="/assets/images/proactive_init/lamby_count.png" target="_blank"><img src="/assets/images/proactive_init/lamby_count.png" alt="Count of proactively initialized Lambda Sandboxes versus cold starts for a ruby function"></a></span>

 ## Confirming what we suspected
 This post confirms what we've all speculated but never knew with certainty - AWS Lambda is warming your functions.
-We've demonstrated how you can observe this behavior, and even spoken with the AWS Lambda service team to confirm some triggers for this warming.
+We've demonstrated how you can observe this behavior, and followed this through until the public documentation was updated.

 But that begs the question - what should you do about AWS Lambda Proactive Initialization?